Conservation in Brazil: Timber

 The export of tree trunks native to the Amazon (selling fresh wood, that is, without any type of processing), is an illegal activity in Brazil.
 However, it is common to see, in Europe, the sale of furniture produced with illegal Brazilian woods, such as jacaranda and mahogany.
 Timber arrives illegally in Europe and the countries of the continent do not take action to block these imports.

 In 2007 Brazilian president Luiz Inácio Lula da Silva announced at the International Conference on Biofuels in Brussels that Brazil's deforestation rate had dramatically slowed due to efficient fuel production and setting aside over 20 million hectares of forest.
 Since 2004 Brazil has established more than 200,000 square kilometres of parks, nature reserves, and national forests in the Amazon rainforest.
 These protected areas, if fully enforced, will prevent an estimated one billion tons of carbon emissions from being transferred to the atmosphere through deforestation by the year 2015.

 Poaching

 According to a 2001 report by Rede, or RENC, (Portuguese for "National Network Against the Trafficking of Wild Animals"), wildlife smuggling is Brazil's third most profitable illegal activity, after arms dealing and drug smuggling.
 RENCTAS believes that the poachers are taking an estimated 38 million birds, reptiles and other animals from the wild each year.
 The same report claims that police only intercept .5% of smuggled animal wildlife and that it is incredibly easy to successfully smuggle animals throughout Brazil.
+Some motivations behind poaching are to acquire animals that can be used as exotic pets, or whose parts are used as trophies.
+Regardless of purpose, poaching can also jeopardize local food security, as hunters are regulated and trained such that their activities will not jeopardize the local ecosystem balance.
+Poaching can then shift that engineered balance, leading to harsher regulation of local hunting to offset the increased strain placed on the ecosystem.
+This can directly affect livelihoods, especially among those that hunt legitimately for food to support themselves.

+While most focus on poaching regards that within the Amazon because of the roughly 60% which resides in Brazil, other forested locations are also impacted.
+The remnants of tabuleiro forests, especially isolated patches of them, are frequent locations of poaching activities.
+Within these separated sections, there is no way for natural replacement of species after a certain threshold.
+This can result in sections of forest becoming near-completely devoid of animal life, especially regarding frequently targeted animals like birds and big cats.
+An example is the sub-region of Serra do Mar of São Paulo, where the population of wild mammals has decreased by 98%.
+Recovery from such complete ecological deprivation is near-impossible, and assisted repopulation is only effective if these locations receive more protection than they had before.